slemire/slemire.github.io/_posts/2020-03-28-htb-writeup-sniper.md

 ![](/assets/images/htb-writeup-sniper/sniper_logo.png)

-Sniper is another box I got access to through an intended method.
-The PHP application wasn't supposed to be exploitable through Remote File Inclusion but because it runs on Windows, we can use UNC path to include a 'local' file from an SMB share.
+Sniper is another box I got access to through an unintended method.
+The PHP application wasn't supposed to be exploitable through Remote File Inclusion but because it runs on Windows, we can use UNC path to include a file from an SMB share.
 Once I had a shell, I pivoted using plink and logged in as user Chris with WinRM.
 The box author was nice enough to leave hints as to what kind of malicious payload was expected and I used Nishang to generate a CHM payload and get Administrator access.

 ## Summary